 Studying abroad offers a plethora of experiences for everyone; however, sometimes being so far away from loved ones, and in places that are so very different from the norm, can evoke some unexpected emotions.

 This includes incidents that happen while you’re abroad, of course, but also wider issues from your personal and professional, academic and extracurricular lives.
 Relationship violence, family dynamics, and behaviour patterns are all things that will impact you, your wellbeing and happiness, and your academic performance.
-We actively strive to reduce the social stigma that often surrounds mental health – this includes offering a wide array of services and including these topics in our Passport Lunch Series.
+We actively strive to reduce the social stigma that often surrounds mental health – this includes offering a wide array of services and including these topics in our programming.

 You are also encouraged to make use of the various services offered by the clinics listed on this page – which include a wide array of both physical and emotional supports.
 Among them: